katerinanavab/webdocs/docs/unit02/notes202.md

 ### Absolute Positioning

+**Absolute positioning** is just like relative positioning, but the **offset** is _relative to the entire browser window_ instead of the original position of the element.
+Since there’s no longer any relationship with the static flow of the page, consider this the most **manual** way to lay out an element.

 <div class="imp" markdown="block">

 `position: absolute` allows you to **position something at an exact point** on the screen without disturbing the other elements around it.
 Using an absolute positioning scheme enables specifying the location anywhere on the screen with the  `top`, `right`, `bottom`, and `left` properties: